-What treatment will my child receive?
+What treatment will I receive?

 Multiple treatment protocols are used for HL: a common protocol is ABVD consisting of the following four cancer fighting (chemotherapy) drugs given into a vein on days 1 and 15 of each month: Doxorubicin (AdriamycinTM), Bleomycin, Vinblastine, Dacarbazine.
 Chemotherapy drugs are given as a combination to increase the chance of killing all the cancer cells, and injected into a vein to reach cancer cells throughout the body.
 Typically 4-6 cycles are administered in an outpatient or day care unit.
-However if your child develops fever or low blood counts admission to hospital may be needed.
-If your child has bulky disease or other risk factors your physician may decide to also administer low dose radiation over 2 weeks A very small number of children may rarely need a bone marrow transplant (BMT) if treatment fails.
+However if you develop fever or low blood counts admission to hospital may be needed.
+If you have bulky disease or other risk factors your physician may decide to also administer low dose radiation over 2 weeks A small number of patients may rarely need a bone marrow transplant (BMT) if treatment fails.